» Manuscript submission

 - If you prepared your graphs in Microsoft Excel, paste the graphs into the word document as an Excel object, so it can be edited – do not paste them as pictures, bitmaps or metafiles.
 If you prepared your figures in some other program (or the figure is a photograph or a scanned document), submit such figure as a separate file in one of the standard formats (e.g., jpg, png, tiff, pdf).

 - The figure title (e.g. Figure 1.
-The results of ...) should be placed under the figure and can contain several sentences.
-Figures should not have notes (general or specific ones).
-All required information must be included to the figure title.
+The results of ...) should be placed above the figure and should be formatted in the same way as table titles (this also applies to comments to the figure/table, which should be placed under the figure/table.

 - If a table or a figure is reproduced from another source, authors are required to obtain permission from the copyright holder and proof of permission must be uploaded at the time of submission.